kaotickj/password-genie/README.md

 - **Master Password Protection:** Set and verify a master pass-key to ensure access control.

 ##### Usage:
-Before you can use the password management features, you need to run the set-master-password utility.
-Thereafter, you will type your master password into the master key field and click the verify master password button to start being able to use the app.
-Once your master password is successfully entered, you can then generate strong passwords and assign them to platforms.
-Alternatively, you can save your existing passwords and their platforms for later retrieval in case you forget.
-All saved data is heavily encrypted, so is safe from prying eyes.
+- Set Master Password: Run the "set-master-password" utility to establish your master password.
+- Verify Master Password: Enter your master password in the designated field and click "Verify Master Password" to unlock the app.
+- Generate Strong Passwords: Once your master password is verified, generate robust passwords tailored to your criteria.
+- Assign to Platforms: Link generated passwords to specific platforms for organized password management.
+- Save Passwords: Safely store existing passwords and their associated platforms for future retrieval.
+- Encryption Security: All saved data undergoes robust encryption, ensuring it remains confidential and secure.
+- Caution: Your master password serves as the encryption key; changing it after setting will make it impossible to retrieve saved passwords.

 #### Python Library/Module Dependencies:
 - `tkinter`